This help topic defines terminology related to the Megaport network and services.

 A unit of measurement mainly used to describe the height of rack-mounted computer equipment (especially servers and routers) and the racks into which they are fitted.
 One RU is 1.75 inches or 4.445 centimeters.
 For example, 42RU indicates a 1.87m height cabinet.

-In the Software as a Service (SaaS) model, users gain access to client application software.
-Cloud providers manage the infrastructure and platforms that run the applications.
+In the Software as a Service (SaaS) model, cloud providers manage the infrastructure and platforms that run the applications and users gain access to client application software.
 SaaS is sometimes referred to as “on-demand software” and is usually priced on a pay-per-use basis or using a subscription fee.

 service-level agreement (SLA)